 But not all tests need written cases.
 Sometimes they are done sporadically to save time or simply to see what will happen if we decide to improvise.
 This type of testing is referred to as ad hoc tests.
 Obviously, such type of testing should be done by a human tester, since for the time being, machines can improvise better than a human.
 But can machines do it?

 Before the agile manifesto emerged, test automation was a badly underused technique.
 But it makes sense in the logic of continuous iterative improvement.
 A developer can write a test script once and run it simultaneously on as many devices and browsers as you want, as many times as you want, and for as long as you can leave your computer on.
 Using this type of testing can be challenging.
 Only high skilled testers can write test scripts.
 So project managers have to be smart when distributing testing efforts.
 While a machine cannot be trusted with all tests, in some situations, it’s a real lifesaver.
-In regression testing, for example, regression testing aims to check how the system can work after changes made to it.
+In regression testing, for example, regression testing aims to check how the system can work after changes are made to it.
 It’s ineffective and meaningless to make people perform dozens of monotonous and the same tests every time there is a need for a new update.
 Automation testing is also one of the pillars of continuous delivery.
 DevOps are also dependent on continuous testing.

 If you avail yourself of the services of professional software developers to ensure the quality of your product in earlier stages and go beyond classic QA to more analytical approaches like quality engineering.